HL7/FHIRPath/spec/fluentpath.md

 ### Path Traversal
 When a path expression involves an element with multiple cardinality, the expression is considered short-hand for an equivalent query invocation.
 For example:

-    Patient.name
+    Patient.telecom.use

 is allowed, and is considered a short-hand for the following query expression:

-    Patient.name X where X.name is not null return X.name
+    Patient.telecom X where X.use is not null return X.use

+Given a patient with multiple telecom entries, the above query will return a list containing the use element from each entry.
 Note that the restriction is required as it ensures that the resulting list will not contain any null elements.
+In addition, if the element itself is list-valued, the result is expanded:

+    Patient.name.given

+is short-hand for:

+    expand (Patient.name X where X.given is not null return (X.given Y where Y is not null))

+In this case, given a patient with multiple names, each of which has multiple givens, this will return a single list containing all the given names in all the names.

 ### Constants and Contexts
 FluentPath has the ability to reference contexts (using the `$` prefix) and environment-defined variables (using the `%` prefix).
-Within CQL, these contexts and environment-defined variables are added to the appropriate scope (global for environment-variables, local for contexts) with the prefix included.
-This allows them to be referenced like any other variable within CQL, but preserves the prefix as a namespace differentiator.
+Within CQL, these contexts and environment-defined variables are added to the appropriate scope (global for environment-variables, local for contexts) without the prefix.
+Additionally, because the `%` prefix is optional, it is not required to access environment-defined variables within CQL.

 ### Additional Operators
 The following additional operators are being added to CQL: